Brick Shed Cost

 Cost Factors of Building a Brick Shed

 Several factors can affect the overall cost of building a brick shed.
-Below is a list of these cost affecting factors:
+Below is a list of these cost-affecting factors:

 Size of Shed

 The size of the shed will affect the overall cost of the job.
-A larger shed will require more materials and will also take longer to build, so will incur higher labour costs.
+A larger shed will require more materials and will also take longer to build, so it will incur higher labour costs.

-A small brick shed costs around £1000-£2000 to build on average, whereas a large brick shed costs around £3000-£5000 to build on average.
+A small brick shed costs around £1,500 to £2,500 to build on average, whereas a large brick shed costs around £4,000 to £6,000 to build on average.

 Shed Foundations